-Idaho Career & Technical Education will be simultaneously competing three (3) distinct funding opportunities during 2021.
+The Idaho Division of Career Technical Education will be simultaneously competing three distinct funding opportunities during 2022.
 Funds will be awarded to support Adult Education and Literacy programs in the State of Idaho.

 Services must be provided to eligible adults, defined as anyone who is at least 16 years of age who is not enrolled or required to be enrolled in secondary school under state law.
 Additionally, eligible participants must either: be basic skills deficient, lack a secondary school diploma or recognized equivalent, or be an English language learner.